-The reason for extracting individual files from system image backup
+Need to extract individual files from Windows system image

-Although the Windows shows that we can not extract specific items from the whole backup, we still can achieve this goal through disk management.
-Here are detailed steps to extract individual files from system image with disk management.
+Although the Windows shows that you can’t extract specific items from the whole backup, you can achieve this goal under the help of Disk Management.
+Let’s have a look of extracting individual files from a windows 10 system image backup.

 Tips: The Windows System Image must be created at first.

 Step1: Run disk management and select "Attach VHD" under "Action".

 Step 2: Click "Browse".

 Notice: Do not tick the box before "Read-only"; otherwise, the individual files will be unable to be extracted.

 Choose the drive that you need to attach and click "Open" And the Virtual HDD file will be presented in the form of a new drive.